anhthuwu/meet-up-finder/README.md

-# NoReply
+# Hoo's Meet

-*NoReply* is a project created by team 2-31 that intends to connect people by helping them find meet-ups of various types of events that happen nearby to attend.
+*Hoo's Meet* is a project created by team 2-31 that intends to connect people by helping them find meet-ups of various types of events that happen nearby to attend.
 Users can post events as well as search for available events within a specified distance from their location.

 ## Demo
 Please visit our website https://noreply231.herokuapp.com/.